mirogon/GodotMmo/Docs/GodotMmoTodo.md

 - Create char at slot X
 - Show received characters from server in select char scene
 - Make it so that switching the character slots is more visible (rotation is over time, not instant)
+- SelectCharScene Button says Play instead of Create when a char in this slot already exists